How can you protect your expensive bicycle from theft and weather damage while reclaiming valuable living space in your home?

 Physical Security Measures

-- Hidden or enclosed storage to reduce visibility
+- Hidden or enclosed storage reduces visibility to potential thieves

 Environmental Protection

 Insurance considerations become critical when storing valuable bikes.
-Many homeowner’s and renter’s insurance policies have specific limitations on bike coverage, particularly for outdoor storage.
-Verify your coverage limits and consider supplemental bike insurance for high-value collections.
+Many homeowner’s and renter’s insurance policies have specific limitations on bike coverage, with typical limits around $1,000-$2,000 per bike.
+Verify your coverage limits and consider supplemental bike insurance for high-value collections through companies like Velosurance or Markel.

 Maintenance Best Practices for Stored Bikes